 I am very private about my clients’ identities and do not disclose your personal information.
 If you arrive closeted and want to stay that way, then I want you to leave just as closeted.
-You keep all original photos from your session, and I keep none unless you decide to give some to me or have selected the Photo Editing add-on.
+You keep all original photos from your session as provided on an SD card, and I keep none unless you decide to give some to me or have selected the Photo Editing add-on.
 I’m very thorough with makeup removal.
 You may further limit your exposure by taking advantage of my deposit via USPS money order and snail mail–just include a note with your girl name and appointment date and time.

 How did you get interested in the trans-women community?
 Why did you start your makeover business?